LukeSmithxyz/based.cooking/content/apple-chicken.md

 - Nuez moscada.
 - Apples.
 - Potatoes.
-- Cream or creme fraiche.
+- Cream or crème fraîche.
 - Salt.
 - Pepper.
 - One glass (33c) of wine or cognac.

 ## Directions

 1. Heat the oven to 200C and prepare an oven tray.